Form 1099 for Foreign Contractors: IRS Rules and Filing Requirements Explained

 The IRS Control Test

-The IRS employs a multi-factor test to determine whether an individual is an employee or a contractor.
-The fundamental question: Does the payer have the right to control what work is done and how it’s done?
+The IRS uses a multi-factor test to determine whether an individual is an employee or a contractor.
+The fundamental question: Does the payer have the right to control what work is done and how it is done?

 Factors indicating contractor status: